 - 1. Students should report pregnancies, physical limitations, allergies (e.g. Latex), recent injuries, illnesses, surgeries, or communicable disease to their instructor as soon as possible so that necessary precautions may be taken that may affect your ability to meet the Essential Functions. - 2.
 Written medical clearance from a health care provider as well as permission of the Directors of Lab or Clinical and course instructor(s) is required before students with aforementioned concern will be allowed to utilize the laboratory, simulation, or clinical areas. - 3.
 Students are not permitted to be present in the lab, simulation, or clinical areas unless a nursing faculty member is present with them. - 4.
-Standard precautions should be followed at all times when there is exposure or potential exposure to blood or body fluids. - 5.
+Students are not permitted to leave the clinical site for lunch. - 5.
+Standard precautions should be followed at all times when there is exposure or potential exposure to blood or body fluids. - 6.
 Students are NOT to practice any invasive procedures on each other or persons outside of a GCU clinical experience that could result in blood or body fluid exposure and/or injury.
-Students are to practice injections or IV starts only on the mannequins provided.
+Students are to practice injections or IV starts only on the mannequins provided. - 7.
+No equipment or supplies are to be removed from the lab, simulation, or clinical areas. - 8.
+Any supplies must be requested from lab staff before being taken out of the lab, clinical or simulation areas. - 9.
+Any damage to the equipment or supplies should be reported immediately to the Lab staff. - 10.
+Unused supplies are to be left in the practice area. - 11.
+Students and Lab Faculty/Instructors are responsible for placing hypodermic needles and other "sharps" equipment into the red biohazard bins and wall-mounted containers. - 12.
+Students must demonstrate safety precautions while utilizing needles during practice as instructed (e.g. never recap needles, engage safety feature on devices, dispose of "sharps" immediately).

-- 6. No equipment or supplies are to be removed from the lab, simulation, or clinical areas. - 7.
-Any supplies must be requested from lab staff before being taken out of the lab, clinical or simulation areas. - 8.
-Any damage to the equipment or supplies should be reported immediately to the Lab staff. - 9.
-Unused supplies are to be left in the practice area. - 10.
-Students and Lab Faculty/Instructors are responsible for placing hypodermic needles and other "sharps" equipment into the red biohazard bins and wall-mounted containers. - 11.
-Students must demonstrate safety precautions while utilizing needles during practice as instructed (e.g. never recap needles, engage safety feature on devices, dispose of "sharps" immediately). - 12.
-Students must demonstrate proper body mechanics for moving, lifting, and transferring. - 13.
+- 13. Students must demonstrate proper body mechanics for moving, lifting, and transferring. - 14.
 If an injury or exposure occurs during lab, simulation or clinical, the student must notify the faculty/instructor immediately.
-The procedure for exposure or injury will be followed as outlined in the Guidelines for Undergraduate Field Experiences Manual. - 14.
+The procedure for exposure or injury will be followed as outlined in the Guidelines for Undergraduate Field Experiences Manual. - 15.
 It is the responsibility of all those who use the lab or simulation areas to keep the equipment and space clean, particularly during and after use.